 Black will intensify any color it’s paired with, so it can be tough to combine with red.
 But if you stick with deeper, warmer shades—like brick and garnet—you can end up with a palette that feels sleek, sophisticated, and not at all overwhelming.

 If you think red can be hard to decorate with, lime green can be even tougher.
 And the thought of pairing the two is enough to send many of us into a tailspin.
 The thing is, though, lime green pairs magnificently with dark maroons and burgundies.
-The colors complement each other shockingly well, creating a combination that feels sophisticated, surprising, and completely in balance.
+The colors compliment each other shockingly well, creating a combination that feels sophisticated, surprising, and completely in balance.

 Blue is a no-fail addition to any palette, even when that palette is particularly bright and bold.
 While lighter blues can mellow out more vibrant shades of red, darker blues can ground them in coziness.
 Both pairs look absolutely lovely—and are surprisingly easy to decorate with.

 Looking for an easy combo that’s less obvious than red and white?
 Red and light gray is a solid choice.
 Light gray can offer a backdrop that’s a little more dynamic than what you’d get from classic white—while being just as easy to decorate with.